Design and optimisation of linear variable differential transformers and voice coil actuators using finite element analysis: a methodical approach to enhance sensor response and actuation force: Methodology

 This baseline configuration serves as the starting point for the systematic optimisation method we introduce in this paper.
-It is a step-by-step procedure, starting from the design of the secondary coils and systematically moving towards the primary coil, magnet, and finally the coil wire configuration.
-More specifically, we propose the following sequence: \begin{enumerate} \item Determine the optimal distance $\rm D_s$ between the secondary coils. \item Obtain the best secondary coil radius $\rm R_{s}$, and subsequently the primary coil radius $\rm R_p$, based on the radial gap $\Delta \rm R_{space}$ requirements between the primary and secondary coils. \item Determine the optimal secondary coil height $\rm H_s$. \item Determine the optimal primary coil height $\rm H_p$. \item Maximise the magnet dimensions ($\rm R_m$ and $\rm H_m$) within the primary coil. \item Optimise the coil winding configuration: the coil wire diameter ($\rm d_p, d_s$), and the number of layers ($\rm N_p, N_s$). \end{enumerate} This methodical approach ensures that all performance metrics of a combined LVDT+VC system are improved with respect to the initial design.
+It is a step-by-step procedure, starting from the design of the secondary coils and systematically moving towards the primary coil, magnet, and~finally the coil wire configuration.
+More specifically, we propose the following~sequence: \begin{enumerate} \item Determine the optimal distance $\rm D_s$ between the secondary coils. \item Obtain the best secondary coil radius $\rm R_{s}$, and~subsequently the primary coil radius $\rm R_p$, based on the radial gap $\Delta \rm R_{space}$ requirements between the primary and secondary coils. \item Determine the optimal secondary coil height $\rm H_s$. \item Determine the optimal primary coil height $\rm H_p$. \item Maximise the magnet dimensions ($\rm R_m$ and $\rm H_m$) within the primary coil. \item Optimise the coil winding configuration: the coil wire diameter ($\rm d_p, d_s$) and~the number of layers ($\rm N_p, N_s$). \end{enumerate}

+This methodical approach ensures that all performance metrics of a combined LVDT+VC system are improved with respect to the initial design.
 It provides a clear and consistent instruction set that can be used to optimise any existing LVDT and/or VC configuration.
-By simultaneously increasing the performance of the sensing and actuation capabilities within the mechanical, electrical, and thermal boundaries it is particularly suited for applications in GW detectors.
+By simultaneously increasing the performance of the sensing and actuation capabilities within the mechanical, electrical, and thermal boundaries, it is particularly suited for applications in GW detectors.
+The optimisation strategy adopted in this work follows a constraint-driven sequential approach rather than a global multi-objective optimisation scheme.
+This choice reflects practical design conditions, where geometric and thermal constraints impose a hierarchy on parameter~selection.